jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 	-a----       12/23/2016   9:36 AM            815 y.txt
 	-a----       12/23/2016   9:36 AM            863 z.txt</pre>

 Constructing pipelines by using the piping operator to pipe output from one cmdlet to another, and using conditional expressions in those pipelines, is just one of the tools used by PowerShell users to accomplish file-system tasks.
 Of course, these concepts don't apply just to cmdlets that operate on the file system.
-They apply to *all* cmdlets, even custom ones that you use to extend PowerShell.
+They apply to *all* cmdlets, even custom ones used to extend PowerShell.

 <a name="Exercise6"></a>
 ## Exercise 6: Working with the Contents of Files ##

 It is time to take your PowerShell knowledge up a notch.
 In this exercise, you will learn how to work with the contents of files and how to find specific data in those files.
 You will also learn how to glean some interesting statistics from what you find.
 Be warned that you will be executing some complicated "one liners."
-That is PowerShell-speak for accomplishing a lot with a little and not having to write a program to do the same work.
+That is PowerShell-speak for accomplishing a lot with a little and not having to write an app to do the work.

 1. You already know how to list files; now you need to know how look inside files.
 Because you will be working with text files in the "resources" directory included with this lab, you need to find cmdlets that can work with strings.
 Execute the following command and see if there is a cmdlet that might help: